tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 ![figure 8](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-08.png)

-This will prevent dynamic filtering rules to apply to anything from `youtube.com`.
+This will prevent dynamic filtering rules to apply to anything from `youtube.com`, but only on that site.

 ***